sivenlu/SwDMC/README.md

 Doubly stochastic version of SwMC (SwDMC).
+Research Use Only.